 What are the potential risks of a keto diet for individuals with PCOS?

-While a keto diet can be a helpful tool for managing PCOS symptoms, there are potential risks to be aware of.
-One potential risk is the possibility of micronutrient deficiencies, as the diet restricts many foods that are high in essential vitamins and minerals.
+Before jumping into a keto diet to tackle PCOS symptoms, remember that it’s not a risk-free solution.
+A vegan diet can lead to struggles getting enough micronutrients, since so many foods rich in vitamins and minerals are cut out.
 Additionally, individuals with certain medical conditions, such as liver or kidney disease, may need to avoid a keto diet altogether.

 How does a keto diet impact fertility for those with PCOS?